BRCAChallenge/brca-exchange/pipeline/splicing/README.md

 # Notes
 The file brcaPase.py contains the class for parsing through the .tsv file from the BRCA Exchange website.
 The class takes the mutations in the Ref column and creates a new variant sequence for MaxEntScan to parse through and generate MaxEntScores for variants.

+By default the pipeline spins up 8 processes for computation.
+To increase this use the --processes option.

 Run the docker with -h to see the various other options: